HidekiMori-CIT/aenet-lammps/README.md

 note: If you use intel compiler, replace gfortran to ifort.

 5. Check the below two files are created:
-(1) libaenet.a: library of aenet
+(a) libaenet.a: library of aenet.
-(2) Makefile.lammps: linker of aenet and lammps
+(b) Makefile.lammps: linker of aenet and lammps

 6. Compile LAMMPS with aenet module.
 ```